The Singlet-Triplet Gap of Cyclobutadiene: The CIPSI-Driven CC($P$;$Q$) Study: Results and Discussion

 \section{Results and Discussion}

 As explained in the Introduction, the primary objective of this study is to examine efficiency of the CIPSI-driven CC($P$;$Q$) methodology in converging the full CCSDT data for the lowest singlet and triplet potentials of cyclobutadiene along its automerization coordinate and the gap between them.
 We are especially interested in investigating how effective the CIPSI-driven CC($P$;$Q$) approach is in balancing the substantial nondynamical many-electron correlation effects characterizing the lowest $^{1}A_{g}(D_{\rm 2h})$ state in the neighborhood of the automerization barrier region, where $T_{3}$ clusters become large, nonperturbative, and strongly coupled to their lower-rank $T_{1}$ and $T_{2}$ counterparts, with the predominantly dynamical correlations characterizing the lowest $^{3}B_{1g}(D_{\rm 2h})$ state.
 As pointed out in the Introduction, using comparisons with the DEA-EOMCC(4p-2h)$\{N_\text{u}\}$ and perturbatively corrected and extrapolated CIPSI results, the CCSDT approach, despite its intrinsically single-reference character, captures essentially all relevant many-electron correlation effects needed to accurately describe the lowest singlet and triplet potentials of cyclobutadiene and the separation between them.
 The question is if the CIPSI-driven CC($P$;$Q$) computations using compact wave functions $|\Psi^{(\text{CIPSI})}\rangle$, resulting from the relatively inexpensive CIPSI diagonalization sequences characterized by the $N_{\text{det(out)}}$ values that are much smaller than the numbers of all $T_{3}$ amplitudes, and tiny fractions of the triply excited determinants in the underlying $P$ spaces are capable of accomplishing the same.
 We also examine how effective the noniterative $\delta(\mbox{$P$;$Q$})$ corrections are in accelerating convergence of the CC($P$) energetics toward their CCSDT parents and how the rate of convergence of the CIPSI-driven CC($P$;$Q$) calculations toward CCSDT with $N_{\text{det(in)}}$ compares to the analogous convergence of the perturbatively corrected CIPSI energies toward their extrapolated $E_{\text{var}}+\Delta E_{\text{r}}^{(2)}$ values.
-The results of our CIPSI-driven CC($P$) and CC($P$;$Q$) calculations for the lowest $^{1}A_{g}(D_{\rm 2h})$ and $^{3}B_{1g}(D_{\rm 2h})$ potentials and $\Delta E_\text{S--T}$ gaps of cyclobutadiene, along with the associated $E_{\text{var}}$, $E_{\text{var}}+\Delta E^{(2)}$, and $E_{\text{var}} + \Delta E^{(2)}_r$ data, can be found in Tables \ref{tab:table1}--\ref{tab:table3}.
-The CC($P$) and CC($P$;$Q$) potentials and $\Delta E_\text{S--T}$ values are also shown in Figure \ref{fig:figure2}.
+Comparisons with the CCSDt and CC(t;3) methods, which belong to the active-orbital-based CC($P$) and CC($P$;$Q$) hierarchies, and the effect of the basis set on the performance of the CIPSI-based CC($P$;$Q$) methodology in calculations of the lowest singlet and triplet states of cyclobutadiene are discussed as well.